- Side effects of sleeping pills vary by medication and different people respond differently to them.

 - Weird dreams or nightmares

-The “hangover” effect is one of the most common side effects of sleep medication like benzodiazepine hypnotics and zopiclone.
+The “hangover” effect is one of the most common side effects of sleep medications like benzodiazepines, sedative hypnotics and zopiclone .
 This term refers to side effects like drowsiness, difficulty with balance or motor coordination, and impaired focus or memory.
-80 percent of people taking prescription sleep aids report feeling at least one of these side effects the following day.
 For example, sleeping pills can impact your driving the morning after you take them.
-These side effects can also negatively affect work performance, social relationships, and overall wellbeing and quality of life.

 Are the Side Effects of Sleeping Pills Dangerous?

-Parasomnia describes a number of unusual behaviors people experience while asleep, such as sleepwalking or wetting the bed.
 The most common parasomnias associated with sleep aids are sleep walking, sleep talking, sleep eating, and sleep driving.
+It can even increase vivid dreams/nightmares and night terrors.
 These behaviors can be more common with increased dosage, so it’s important to only take the medication exactly as prescribed by your doctor.

 - Blurred vision